camposfa/plhdbR/vignettes/ErrorChecking.md

 We can see from this that there are 40 Mom.ID records that don't match any entry in Animal.Id and therefore need to be corrected.

-### Problems with animals that are supposed to be first born offspring
+### Problems with animals that are supposed to be first-born offspring

 The function `find_first_born_errors` checks for two kinds of errors regarding first-born offspring.